How You Can Scrape Twitter Data using Python

 Introduction

-To scrape Twitter Data using Python, you must know about Data Scraping and the two Application Programming Interface (APIs), Tweepy and Twint.
-Read the blog to learn more!
+To scrape Twitter data using Python, you must understand Data Scraping and the two key Application Programming Interfaces (APIs)—Tweepy and Twint.
+This blog will guide you through the process, helping you efficiently collect and analyze Twitter data.
+Read on to learn more!

 What is Data Scraping?